John W. Buoymaster

 Mr. Buoymaster joined the firm in 1998 as Managing Director.
 Previously, he was a Vice President in the San Francisco office of J.P.
 Morgan & Co.
 At J.P.
 Morgan, Mr. Buoymaster advised individuals and families on investment strategy, portfolio structuring and generational planning.
 From 1977 through 1991, Mr. Buoymaster was associated with the San Francisco and Palo Alto law firm of Cooley Godward Castro Huddleson & Tatum, and was a partner in that firm from 1984 through 1991.
 His practice concentrated on estate and tax planning and estate and trust administration, primarily for venture capitalists and founders of emerging companies.
 He also represented non-profit organizations, including family foundations and non-profit research organizations.

 Mr. Buoymaster is a member of the Advisory Board for Kohlberg Investors IV and V, L.P., which are private investment partnerships.
-He sits on the Board of Directors of the NPR Foundation as well as Northern California Public Broadcasting, Inc. (KQED), is a member of the Stanford Law School Board of Visitors and serves on the Investment Committee of University High School.
+He sits on the Board of Directors and Investment Committee of the NPR Foundation, and he is a member of the Board, the Executive Committee, and the Development Steering Committee of Northern California Public Broadcasting, Inc. (KQED).
+He also sits on the Board and Investment Committee of the Stuart Foundation and is a member of the Stanford Law School Board of Visitors.
 He previously served as a director or trustee of various non-profit organizations, including Marin Country Day School, The Little School (San Francisco), Goodwill Industries of San Francisco, San Mateo and Marin Counties, and the Children's Health Council.

 Mr. Buoymaster graduated magna cum laude from Williams College with a B.A. in Economics and earned a J.D. from Stanford Law School.